Oddur Golf Club

 Oddur Golf Club is a golf club and course in Garðabær, Iceland.

 Oddur Golf Club was established in 1990 as a nine-hole course and was designed by Hannes Thorsteinsson.
 It was expanded to an 18-hole course in 1997.

 The club consists of two courses: Urrioðavöllur, the 18-hole course, and Ljúflinger, the 9-hole par 3 course.

 Tournaments

-The club hosted the 2006 Icelandic Golf Championship and the 2016 European Ladies' Amateur Team Championship.
+The club hosted the 2016 European Ladies' Amateur Team Championship and the 2022 European Girls' Team Championship.